 Our website is supported by our readers.
 We sometimes earn affiliate commissions when you click through the affiliate links on our website at no extra cost to you.

 When we say journaling is for everyone we mean it!
-If you have young kids that are
+If you have young kids who are

 learning how to write and put their thoughts onto paper, journaling can be a great

 practice for them.
 Here are some tips to help your kids get started with journaling.

 If you want your younger kids to write in a journal, it helps to make it fun for them.
 It is

 going to seem like a chore at first since writing isn’t the most enjoyable thing for kids to